EmmaSteinman/cs372/project/project2.md

 pintos -- -q run 'echo x'
 ```
 The three final steps can actually be combined into a single command:
 ```
 pintos-mkdisk filesys.dsk --filesys-size=2
 pintos -p ../../examples/echo -a echo -- -f -q run 'echo x'
 ```
-If you don't want to keep the file system disk around for later use or inspection, you can even combine all four steps into a single command.
-The `--filesys-size=n` option creates a temporary file system partition approximately n megabytes in size just for the duration of the `pintos` run.
-The Pintos automatic test suite makes extensive use of this syntax:

 ```
 pintos --filesys-size=2 -p ../../examples/echo -a echo -- -f -q run 'echo x'
 ```